8 Day Road Trip

 So come with us, and explore what’s been unseen, and be a part of the journey that’ll open up a new world for you.

 View Full ItineraryWe begin this Spiti Valley Winter Expedition by hitting the road from Shimla.
 We pass through popular town of Rampur-Bushahr before entering the spectacular Kinnaur Valley.
-If the day is clear, we might catch a glimpse the famous Kinner Kailash Peak – said to be the summer adobe of Lord Shiva.

 Overnight at a homestay in Tabo.